rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## Problems

-* Communication: Code that "belongs" on one class but is located in another can be hard to find and may upset the System of Names in the host class.
+* Communication: Code that "belongs" to one class, but is located in another can be hard to find and may upset the System of Names in the host class.
 * Flexibility: A code fragment that is in the wrong class creates couplings that may not be natural within the application's domain and a loss of cohesion in the unwilling host class.